 Privada de los Industriales 105-Int 3, Jurica, 76120 Santiago de Querétaro, Qro.

 There are plenty of fantastic Italian restaurants in Queretaro, but Emilia’s makes you feel like you are in an Italian trattoria.
 The brick-arched ceilings are gorgeous, and the lighting is perfect for a romantic dinner (though not ideal for food pictures).
 The wine list features plenty of choices from Mexico and International wine regions.
-The pasta dishes are excellent.
+The pasta dishes and pizza are excellent.
 Try the shrimp linguine or the lasagna.

 Best Seafood Restaurant in Queretaro